WHAT IS TAVR

 - A minimally invasive procedure allows a shorter healing period and faster recovery

-- A shorter stay in hospital is needed for recovery and scar healing
+- A shorter stay in TAVR hospital in thane is needed for recovery and scar healing

 Whether a patient needs an open-heart surgical procedure or a TAVR depends upon various conditions.
 It is important to evaluate the risk factors that may affect the procedure.
 Once the TAVR procedure is finalized, the doctors can go ahead with the surgery.

 The procedure is performed under local or short general anesthesia.
 A tiny incision is made in the groin to access the heart through a blood vessel.
 A catheter is then inserted and the catheter is guided towards the heart into the aortic valve.
 The new valve is then positioned at the appropriate place and the catheter is then removed.